C.S. Marítimo: History

 Being excluded from competing in the Primeira Liga, the club continued playing in regional competitions.
 It was in this period that Marítimo won many of the Regional Championships.
-In 1950, the team made an amazing tour of Africa in which they made some great achievements, raising high the name of the region.
+In 1950, the team went through an amazing tour of Africa in which they made some great achievements.

 After arduous negotiations with the Portuguese Football Federation, it was established that the winner in the regional championship of 1972–73 could play a qualifying round with the last of the Segunda Divisão and the first of the Terceira Divisão.
 Marítimo won that regional championship and started to participate in the national championships.
 They therefore became the first team from a Portuguese island to participate in the national championship.
 Maritimo's record of 35 Madeira Championships won between 1916 and 1973 still stands.

-Marítimo was the first club outside continental territory to gain access to the First League in Portugal.
-Since then the club amassed 42 appearances so far in the higher tier of Portuguese football – being the 10th club with more appearances in the first league in its 88 editions.
 The consequences of long years without being able to compete regularly in national competitions were visible in the beginning.
-The fact that the island was not able to put teams in national competitions show the discrepancies in terms of infrastructures and organization between the regional and national reality.
-Yet the club in 1976–77 wins the II Divisão and rises to the Portuguese First Division, remaining there for over three seasons.
-Due to the existing semi-professionalism and some logistical difficulties, the club is relegated to Second Division in 1980–81, rising immediately next season, winning for the second time the II Divisão.
-However this rises and falls, after two seasons the club return to Primeira Liga in the 1982–83.
-Since then the club remains in the Primeira Liga consolidating is status of a team that compete to achieve a European competition.
+The fact that the island was not able to put teams in national competitions showed the discrepancies in terms of infrastructures and organization between the regional and national reality.
+Yet in the 1976–77 season the club wins the II Divisão and rises to the Portuguese First Division, remaining there for over three seasons.
+Due to the existing semi-professionalism and some logistical difficulties, the club is relegated to Second Division in 1980–181, rising immediately next season, winning for the second time the II Divisão.
+After two seasons the club returns to Primeira Liga in the 1982–83 season.
+Since then the club has remained in the Primeira Liga, consolidating its status as a team that consistently finishes in the top ten and competes for European qualification.